orbitrap-irms-community/seminars/README.md

 Previous years' seminar listings can be found in the corresponding markdown (.md) files within this repository.

-Clicking on the 'Discussions' icon in the top panel will send you to a page for community members to...discuss...seminar content long after the presentation has concluded.
+Clicking on the 'Discussions' icon in the top panel will send you to a page for community members to ... discuss ... seminar content long after the presentation has concluded.

 ## 2026